JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 **Some of the pros of doing ML research in NTU:**
 - There are dedicated programs for doing research like URECA.
 Though, you might need to research on the good professors to join; I heard many bad experiences from my friends, but some turns out to be a good starting point.
 Once you find a good fit, it is a great opportunity.
 - NTU offers quite a few research opportunities, and one of its biggest strengths is the strong collaboration between professors and industry.
 This opens up a lot of great chances to work in research labs that bridge academia and real-world applications.
 I myself have been able to work in a research lab like Continental and Temasek Lab.
 - Honestly, AI/ML courses in NTU are quite slow-paced compared to the rapid progress of the field.
-But that’s actually a good thing.
+But that's actually a good thing.
 No university course will ever keep up with state-of-the-art advancements, so the best approach is to self-learn and explore on your own.
-Once you do that, you’ll find the lessons much easier and can focus more on research rather than just coursework.
+Once you do that, you'll find the lessons much easier and can focus more on research rather than just coursework.
 Comparatively, compared to NUS, there are much more free time and you need to think less about competition, to explore and do your own research.

 **General cons about doing ML research:**
 - It is a very competitive field and there are tons of people doing it already.
 Makes sense since it is a very lucrative field, but if your goal is academia, it might be difficult to stand out.
 If possible find a niche that is more neglected and focus on it.